chillerlan/php-qrcode/examples/Readme.md

 - [ImageMagick with image as background](./imagickImageAsBackground.php): an image as full size background of the QR Code
 - [SVG with logo](./svgWithLogo.php): an SVG QR Code with embedded logo (that is also SVG)
 - [SVG with "melted" modules](./svgMeltedModules.php): an effect where the matrix appears to be like melted wax ([#127](https://github.com/chillerlan/php-qrcode/issues/127))
+- [SVG with module group shape](./svgModuleGroupShape.php): this example works very similar to the "melted" modules, but creates a different effect ([#233](https://github.com/chillerlan/php-qrcode/discussions/233))
 - [SVG with randomly colored modules](./svgRandomColoredDots.php): a visual effect using multiple colors for the matrix modules ([#136](https://github.com/chillerlan/php-qrcode/discussions/136))
 - [SVG with a round shape and randomly filled quiet zone](./svgRoundQuietzone.php): example similar to the QR Codes of a certain vendor ([#137](https://github.com/chillerlan/php-qrcode/discussions/137))
 - [SVG with logo, custom module shapes and custom finder patterns](./svgWithLogoAndCustomShapes.php): module- and finder pattern customization ([#150](https://github.com/chillerlan/php-qrcode/discussions/150))